gekatateam/neptunus/docs/CONFIGURATION.md

 ### Settings

 > [!NOTE]
 > Configuration examples are shown in the form accepted/returned by the [CLI utility](CLI.md).
-Configuration storage formats are storage-dependent.
+A form in which the configuration is stored depends on a storage.

 Pipeline settings are not directly related to event processing, these parameters are needed for the engine:
  - **id** - Pipeline identificator.
 Must be unique within a storage.